cmvandrevala/cmvandrevala.github.io/teaching/csc/122/labs/i-get-the-point.md

 ## 🎯 Problem Statement

-Create a class called `Point` that is initialized with two numbers (the x- and y-coordinates) of the point.
-Then,the following overloaded operators on the class - distance, equality, inequality, and midpoint.
+Create a class called `Point` that is initialized with the x- and y-coordinates of the point.
+Then, create the following overloaded operators on the class - distance, equality, inequality, midpoint, and output streaming.

 ## ✅ Acceptance Criteria